citp/privacy-policy-historical/r/re/rev/revenue.ie.md

 ## Collection of Internet Protocol (IP) Addresses.

 We record the IP address assigned to you by your Internet Service Provider.
 This is used for a number of purposes including administering the site, analysing trends and gathering statistics.
-We will not link IP addresses with other personal information.

 ### Use of Cookies